engage-so/engage-so.github.io/_docs/api/lists.md

 }
 ```

-## Get all list data.
+## Get all List

-The method returns lists of objects on your Engage account which include `has_more`, it returns True if the current list has another page that can be fetched.
+Get all List objects.

 Works with username authentication.